freshtilledsoil/FTS-gulp/README.md

 # FTS-gulp

-A base framework for quickly starting projects, now supporting PHP and your favorite concatenation, minifying and live reloading tasks.
+A base framework for quickly starting projects.

 ```
 git clone